1DSAG/UI5-Best-Practice/docs/odata/doAndDont.markdown

 Binary data in common formats (for example `PDF`, `GIF`, `JPEG`) is naturally represented in OData as a media resource with a corresponding media link entry, that is, a structured record describing the media resource, and containing a link to it.
 In this way, the binary can be accessed directly via its own URL, just like a browser accesses a picture in the Internet.
 In fact, a browser can then access your binary data directly, without needing to know OData.

 Another benefit is performance.
-Binary data as a media resource is streamed directly byte by byte, whereas binary data hidden within an OData Property of type `Edm.Binary` is represented as a string of hex digits, thereby doubling its size.
+Binary data as a media resource is streamed directly byte by byte, whereas binary data hidden within an OData Property of type `Edm.Binary` is represented as a string of hex digits, thereby doubling its size [(1)](#reference1).

 #### * Do provide navigation properties to link related data